“Start Strong, Finish Stronger“

 - Combine academic and co-curricular interests to make UMBC home away from home

-First-Year Seminar (FYS):
+First-Year Seminars (FYS):

 - Courses are 3-credits and fulfill General Education Program (GEP) Requirements